Rarely, a large fistula may divert enough blood to cause symptoms of reduced blood flow in the affected arm or leg

 To compensate for this fall in blood pressure, the heart pumps more forcefully and more rapidly, thus greatly increasing its output of blood.
 Eventually, the increased effort may strain the heart, causing heart failure Heart Failure (HF) Heart failure is a disorder in which the heart is unable to keep up with the demands of the body, leading to reduced blood flow, back-up (congestion) of blood in the veins and lungs, and/or... read more .
 The larger the fistula, the more quickly heart failure can develop, causing shortness of breath and swelling of the legs.

-Rarely, a large fistula may divert enough blood from the affected arm or leg (steal syndrome) and cause numbness, pain, and cramping, bluish discoloration, and in severe cases, skin sores.
+Rarely, a large fistula may divert enough blood from the affected arm or leg (steal syndrome) and cause numbness, pain, and cramping, bluish or grayish discoloration, and in severe cases, skin sores.
 When present, the skin discoloration may be difficult to appreciate on dark skin.

 With a stethoscope placed over a large acquired arteriovenous fistula, doctors can hear a distinctive “to-and-fro” sound, like that of moving machinery.
 This sound is called a machinery murmur.

-Doppler ultrasonography Ultrasonography uses high-frequency (ultrasound) waves bounced off internal structures to produce a moving image.
-It uses no x-rays.
-Ultrasonography of the heart (echocardiography) is one of... read more is used to confirm the diagnosis and to determine the extent of the problem.
-For fistulas between deeper blood vessels (such as the aorta and vena cava), magnetic resonance imaging (MRI) is more useful.
 When a fistula is serious enough to require treatment, doctors may do angiography Angiography Angiography is a type of medical imaging that uses x-rays and a contrast agent to produce images of blood vessels.
-In angiography, x-rays are used to produce detailed images of blood vessels.
-It is sometimes called conventional angiography to distinguish it from computed tomography (CT) angiography and magnetic... read more , in which they inject a liquid contrast agent X-rays with a radiopaque contrast agent X-rays are high-energy radiation waves that can penetrate most substances (to varying degrees).
-In very low doses, x-rays are used to produce images that help doctors diagnose disease.
-In high... read more into a blood vessel.
+In angiography, x-rays are used to produce detailed images of blood vessels... read more , in which they inject a liquid contrast agent X-rays with a radiopaque contrast agent X-rays are a type of medical imaging that use very low-dose radiation waves to take pictures of bones and soft tissues.
+X-rays may be used alone (conventional x-ray imaging) or combined with... read more into a blood vessel.
 The contrast agent (sometimes inaccurately called dye) helps the fistula show up more clearly on x-rays so that doctors can choose the best treatment option.